 Between July 3 and August 29, the Modern Art Museum (MAM) Shanghai hosts the Close Up – Work & Research exhibit, where visitors are invited to get a glimpse into the world of Zaha Hadid Architects.
 The exhibit – ZHA Close Up – Work & Research – will display to its guests a cross-section and timeline panorama of the studio’s 40 years of innovation-based research – new design, new construction techniques, and material innovations.

 Displayed at the MAM will be a selection of architectural models and prototypes, project exhibition sketches and drawings, project renders, photographs and large video projections of built work and projects under construction.
 Shai Baitel is the artistic director at MAM Shanghai and the curator of ZHA Close Up – Work & Research.

 Zaha Hadid Architects was founded in 1979 by the late Zaha Hadid, a major figure in the world of architecture and the first woman to receive the Pritzker Architecture Prize in 2004.
-The first time she visited China was in 1981, where she began studying the relationship between Chinese historic architecture and the natural landscapes.
-As the architectural practice grew with each new design and research-based type findings, their work became the forefront of contemporary architectural practice, an example of authentic creation.
+She first visited China in 1981, when she began studying the relationship between Chinese historic architecture and natural landscapes.
+As the architectural practice grew with each new design and research-based type findings, their work became an example of authentic creation at the forefront of contemporary architectural practice.

 Close up – Work & Research is truly a full circle type of exhibition catered for the curious minds, an example of what happens when passion merges with work, vision and a pledge of non-conformity.